TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 **Insight:**

-📌 Women slightly outnumber men in Medicare, likely due to longer life expectancy.
+- Women slightly outnumber men in Medicare, likely due to longer life expectancy.

-📌 Over time, the male participation rate has been increasing, suggesting improving healthcare access and life expectancy for men.
+- Over time, the male participation rate has been increasing, suggesting improving healthcare access and life expectancy for men.

 3️⃣ Average Age of Medicare Beneficiaries

 Top KPI Tile: The average age of Medicare enrollees is 66 years.

-**💡 Insight:**
+**Insight:**

 - This indicates a steady influx of new enrollees as people become eligible at age 65.